Why chasing twitter's approval doesn't work

 Combinations of the above

-the wrong people
+you’re sampling the wrong people

-making potentially bad suggestions
+and they’re making bad suggestions

-based on things that aren’t even real
+they’re making those suggestions based on things that aren’t even real

-that they don’t understand
+and that they likely don’t understand what they’re asking for

 You should definitely listen to players but you need to do so with intention, in deliberate ways, and then use their actual in-game behaviors and purchasing behaviors to supplement the things they told you.
+Every player will make suggestions they believe will benefit them, but it’s not their job to find solutions, it’s yours.
+Your job is to listen to their problems, then identify solutions that benefit the whole system, not just the ones quote tweeting Drew Levin.

 The Skill-based matchmaking example